gaurav337/Aegis-PLAN/README.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

-> **Key insight:** A traditional pipeline would have run all 7 tools.
-The agent stopped after 4 because confidence exceeded the 0.85 threshold, saving ~50% of compute time.
+> **Key insight:** A traditional pipeline would have run all 8 tools.
+The agent skipped SBI because the CLIP score > 0.7 indicated a fully-synthetic face (not a face-swap), which is outside SBI's detection domain.
+Stop early logic combined with conditional branching optimizes the diagnostic flow.

 ---